 While the above list of potential damages is not exhaustive, it provides a good example of the types of damages that are recoverable in personal injury cases.
 As always, it is important to choose an attorney who is experienced in the type of case a person has since all of the damages must be appropriately presented.
 Many times, this will involve the use of appropriate experts and lay witnesses.

-At The Law Offices of Schurmer and Wood, we pride ourselves on our abilities to demand an accurate and full amount of damages on behalf of our personal injury clients.
+At The Schurmer Firm, we pride ourselves on our abilities to demand an accurate and full amount of damages on behalf of our personal injury clients.
 To calculate special and general damages, we use our extensive legal experience and close connections with parties like local doctors throughout the greater Oxnard region.
 If you want the help of a law firm of our caliber, please call us at (805) 470-1628 today to learn more about your rights and our services.